This topic contains information about how founders and participants manage the ordering service.

 - If there are 50% or less OSNs working in the network, network management will no longer be functional.
 No new channels can be created, no new orderer nodes can be added into network, no orderer can be removed from network, and so on.

 - If there are 50% or less OSNs working in the application channel, no transaction can be submitted to this application channel.
-Queries may still function correctly, however administrative operations such as adding a new organization, changing the access control list, or instantiating chaincodes will fail.
+Queries may still function correctly, however administrative operations such as adding a new organization, changing the access control list, or instantiating or deploying chaincodes will fail.

 Be cautious when adding a new OSN to the network or an application channel.
 Ensure the owner is trustworthy and the OSN is robust.